refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/add-list-page.md

 ### Handling Relationships

 Each blog post includes the `category` field which has `id` property.
-This is a foreign key that points to the `categories` resource which is different than "blog_post" resource.
+This is a foreign key that points to the `categories` resource which is different than "blog_posts" resource.

 There is a `title` field In the `categories` resource.
 To display the category `title` in the table, we can use the `useMany` hook provided by **refine**.